blue-cut/blue-cut.github.io/_posts/2020-08-02-introduction-to-quadtrees-for-games.markdown

 # Performance Test

 To validate that our quadtree helps reducing the number of collisions when our number of game entities is high, I created a simple demo (see *demo.py* at https://gitlab.com/Aethor/pyquadflow if you want to try it out by yourself).
+It works as follows :
+* When left-clicking, the demo will add a rectangle to the displayed quadtree using the `insert_` method
+* At creation, rectangles are assigned a random speed vector.
+Each frame, rectangles will be moved according to this speed vector using our `move_()` function.
+Rectangle also bounces on the edge of the quadtree root region
+* Each frame, the demo will check for collisions using our `is_rectange_colliding()` function.
+Any rectangle colliding with another rectangle will be shown in red instead of black

 **INSERT DEMO SCREENSHOT**